Excavator Production Calculator: Output Rate and Truck Fleet Sizing

 Production Rate Formula

-Calculates Q = (Bucket x FF x Eff x 3600) / CycleTime for hourly output.
-Shows result in both bank cubic yards (in-place) and loose cubic yards (hauled).
+Calculates Q = (Bucket x FF x Eff x 3600) / CycleTime for hourly planning output.
+Shows both bank and loose cubic yards.

 Swell Factor Conversion